-In Continuous Future Tense, verb shows continuous action in future.
+In Continuous Future Tense, the verb shows continuous action in the future.

-In this tense, we use future simple of ‘to be‘ with present participle of verb.
+In this tense, we use the future simple of ‘to be‘ with the present participle of a verb.

-In this sentence, we use the auxiliary verb shall or will with present participle of main verb.
+In this sentence, we use the auxiliary verb shall or will with the present participle of the main verb.

-Use of auxiliary verb in continuous future tense
+Use of auxiliary verb in the continuous future tense

-We use auxiliary verb according to the subject of sentence.
+We use an auxiliary verb according to the subject of a sentence.